ETS-Android3/BiteSize/README.md

 ## Functionalities
 Firebase authentication login with either e-mail/pw or Google account
 Firebase logout
 Firebase read and write
 Search bar for tags or exact name match
 View businesses
-Direct link to Instagram on button click
+Direct link to business Instagram on button click
 Add and view reviews
 View menu items for each business